 That being said, research is still developing about the confidence of these findings.
 The CDC also notes that while the airplane ride itself may be safe, consider how you travel to/from the airport and your airport visit — as these can be higher probability possibilities for virus exposure.

 As you can see from the above list, face masks are mandatory when flying.
 In almost every case, you’ll also need to wear masks at the airport.
 Some flight attendants may not enforce masks inflight, but know that it’s in the rules inked by these airlines.

 United will actually place non-compliant travelers on a travel restriction list, in which customers will be reconsidered for future travel at a future date.
 In other words, you can effectively become banned from flying United Airlines.
 American Airlines has a similar policy, stating it may “deny future travel” for those refusing to wear face coverings.

 Airlines are doing their best to help you physically distance without filing Chapter 11.
 As stated in the list above, many are blocking out middle seats from purchase, to ensure you’re not rubbing shoulders with anyone (you can still request to sit with family members, if you like).
 Other airlines are doing their best to fill every seat and minimize the fiscal bludgeoning of Covid-19.

 The truth is, it’s hard to maintain a six-foot distance on a plane, even with a blocked-out middle seat.
-See, just as there are a record-low number travelers nowadays, there are also record-low number operating aircraft.
+See, just as there are a record-low number of travelers nowadays, there is also a record-low number of operating aircraft.
 Airlines have grounded the majority of their flights in attempts to consolidate their customers on fewer planes.
 The airport terminal might seem empty, but your flight could very well sell out.